mjtsai1974/DevBlog/_posts/2018-07-15-bayesian-ml-net-var-elim.md

 ><font color="DeepSkyBlue">[Order: $X$,$Y$,$V$,$W$]</font>
 >&#10112;do the factor join over $X$ to eliminate $X$:
 >$f_{1}(+z,Y,U,V)$=$\sum_{x}P(+z\vert x,Y)\cdot P(x\vert U,V)$
+>Here is a finding that <font color="#C20000">the elimination of the node with multiple parents would generate a new factor with the number of extra added variables eqivalent to the number of its parents</font>.
 >&#10113;do the factor join over $Y$ to eliminate $Y$:
 >$f_{2}(+z,U,V,W)$=$\sum_{y}f_{1}(+z,y,U,V)\cdot P(y\vert V,W)$
 >&#10114;do the factor join over $V$ to eliminate $V$: